PurdueMarketingAndMedia/purdueTemplates-2015/README.md

 If you're making a small fix/update that needs to be applied to the master branch in a timely manner, use a [maintenance branch](https://github.com/PurdueMarketingAndMedia/purdueTemplates-2015/wiki/Maintenance-Branches) (hotfix).
 If this is a larger update that can/will be shipped with other features, use a [feature branch](https://github.com/PurdueMarketingAndMedia/purdueTemplates-2015/wiki/Feature-Branches).

-If you're unsure, contact the team by creating an [issue](https://github.com/PurdueMarketingAndMedia/purdueTemplates-2015/issues) with the "Question" label or email [online@purdue.edu](mailto:online@purdue.edu).
+If you're unsure, contact the team by creating an [issue](https://github.com/PurdueMarketingAndMedia/purdueTemplates-2015/issues) with the "Question" label or email [Digital Marketing Email](mailto:digital-marketing@groups.purdue.edu).

 ## Development